Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

 \section{Generalized Additive Decomposition of Global EffecTs (GADGET)}

-Here, we introduce a new framework called generalized additive decomposition of global effects (GADGET), which additively decomposes global feature effects based on minimizing feature interactions.
-Through this approach, one or multiple features (up to all $p$ features) can be considered to find interpretable regions where feature effects of all regarded features are more representative for the underlying individual observations.
-We will first introduce the methodology of GADGET, which is applicable to many different feature effect methods.
-We formally define the axiom that must be satisfied by the desired feature effect method to be used in GADGET.
-We then show that the most popular feature effect methods satisfy this axiom and that REPID is a special case of GADGET.
+Our proposed framework, GADGET, additively decomposes global feature effects by minimizing feature interactions to produce regional feature effects.
+One or more features can be used to derive interpretable subregions where aggregated regional feature effects better represent individual observations within each region.
+Below, we will introduce the GADGET methodology, applicable to various feature effect methods, by formally defining the required axiom and demonstrating its satisfaction by popular methods.